Australian cricket team in England and North America in 1878: North American leg of the tour

-Ancillary note: In San Francisco, the Australian team had played a California XXII side composed of members from the Occidental and Oakland Cricket Clubs.
-The Oakland club was the first cricket team established on the East Bay, which became home to several cricket teams between 1878 and 1913.
-This was the first time a California side played an Australian national side.
+Ancillary note: In San Francisco, the Australian team played a California XXII composed of players from the Occidental and Oakland cricket clubs.
+The Oakland club was the first cricket team established on the East Bay, which became home to several more between 1878 and 1913.
+This was the first time a California team played against an Australian national team.

 Aftermath of the Midwinter incident

 Meanwhile, back in England, the Graces endured months of controversy about the payments they received as supposed amateurs, much of which had come to light as a result of the Midwinter affair.
 Charges were brought against them at a stormy meeting of the Gloucestershire club's members and they were vilified in the press.
 In the end, little came of it.
 The Graces had too much influence.
 WG was simply too popular to be challenged and EM as a coroner was seen to be a "pillar of the community".
 So, although their ears burned, they escaped censure and nothing much changed.